These are the 19 most effective SaaS marketing strategies for 2023.

 Because most of them are just bulk messages someone didn’t really give a crap about.

-Not that smart sales reps and marketers buy a base of contacts, write one generic message template, send it to the whole list, and waiting for “their potential customers” to reply (God knows why).
+Not that smart sales reps and marketers buy a customer base, write one generic message template, send it to the whole list, and wait for “their potential customers” to reply (God knows why).

-There is one small secret to make your cold emails effective – personalization.
+There is one small secret of making your cold emails effective – personalization.

-Here is an example on how we at Platfromly turned our cold emails into effective warm ones (I worked with the company back in 2020, but the tactic still works!)
+Here is an example of how Platfromly turned our cold emails into effective warm ones (I worked with the company back in 2020, but the tactic still works!)

 Albacross is an excellent tool that allows you to capture your website visitors, track their website activity, and identify decision-makers.